Leroy1110/ClinicQueue/README.md

 ## 🙌 Author

-Developed by **Leroy Fainberg** to practise C# fundamentals and data‑structure implementation.
+Developed by **Leroy Fainberg** to practice C# fundamentals and data‑structure implementation.